 Tim Marcus - Cowboys

 This casually-drawn ink and water-colour drawing image is a very nice, mildly erotic image at first sight.
 But it's a curious mixture of overt and hidden eroticism, blending the allowable and the taboo in a way that probably dates it fairly precisely for anyone who has a detailed grasp of social mores in the second half of the 20th century.
 The combination of rear-view nudity with partial, non-classical clothing was an early breakthrough in erotic art, allowing significant sexual flavouring to be added to conventional 'greek statue' nudity.
-It's amusing that our heterosexual law-makers considered backsides less indecent than cocks, but the lowered (as opposed to absent) jeans shown here would be recognised as much more suggestive (particularly as both men are trouserless) and only be allowed later on.
+It's amusing that our heterosexual law-makers considered backsides less indecent than cocks at this point, but the lowered jeans shown here would be recognised as much more suggestive than a totally trouserless man.
 The glimpse of scrotum (a la Luger) takes us into the late 60's at least.
 The distinctive border suggests to me the magazines of the 70's and 80's.

 However, it's the fetish elements of this picture that are most fascinating.
 The dangling belt and bare bottom unmistakeably signals an intention to spank.
 That was OK back then.
 Spanking was a normal part of growing up and it's application to grown men was considered to be no more than a peccadillo, just not to be spoken of.